core-wg/oscore/draft-ietf-core-object-security.md

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of an AEAD nonce with the same key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notification Numbers.
+To prevent reuse of an AEAD nonce with the same AEAD key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notification Numbers.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

 After boot, an endpoint can either use a persistently stored complete or partial security context, or establish a new security context with each endpoint it communicates with.
 However, establishing a fresh security context may have a non-negligible cost in terms of, e.g., power consumption.

 If the endpoint uses a persistently stored partial security context, it MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously received messages.
 Some ways to achieve this are described in the following sections.

-### Sequence Number
+### Sequence Number {#seq-numb}

 To prevent reuse of Sender Sequence Numbers, an endpoint may perform the following procedure during normal operations:

-* Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number in persistent memory.
+* Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store/overwrite the Sender Sequence Number in persistent memory.
 After boot, the endpoint initiates the Sender Sequence Number to the value stored in persistent memory + K. Storing to persistent memory can be costly.
 The value K gives a trade-off between the number of storage operations and efficient use of Sender Sequence Numbers.

 ### Replay Window {#reboot-replay}

 To prevent accepting replay of previously received requests, the server may perform the following procedure after boot:

 * For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with the Echo option {{I-D.ietf-core-echo-request-tag}} to get a request with verifiable freshness.
-The server MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response.
+The server MUST use its Sender Sequence Number (initiated as in {{seq-numb}}) when generating the AEAD nonce and MUST include it as Partial IV in the response.

-If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window.
+If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as a lower (disallowed) limit of Sender Sequence Numbers of the replay window.

 ### Replay of Notifications